-As most contractors know, the average cost of home improvement projects can vary widely depending on the area of the country where the work is being done, the quality tier of fixtures and materials going into the design, and the skill level of the craftsman.
+As most general contractors know, the average cost to remodel a house can vary widely depending on the area of the country where the work is being done, the quality tier of fixtures, materials going into the design, and the skill level of the craftsman.

-Prices can be crafted to fit most budgets so it can be helpful, as a frame of reference, to have the average cost of home improvement projects in mind when pitching clients.
+Prices can be crafted to fit most budgets so it can be helpful, as a frame of reference, to have the average cost of your home improvement projects in mind.
 To that end, we’ve compiled average prices for many of the most common home improvements below.
-You can use these as a baseline, or as a quick figure when engaging prospects initially.
+You can use these as a baseline, or as a quick figure when calculating cost initially.
 Let’s get started!

 Average Cost of Kitchen Remodels

-Kitchens are one of the most frequently remodeled rooms in a house, and there are many ways that contractors can refresh the look of the space.
+A kitchen remodel is one of the most common remodeling projects in a house, and there are many ways that you can refresh the look of the space no matter the job size and square footage involved.
 The national average for a mid-range remodel is roughly $20,500.
 Depending on whether a customer is looking for a complete gut-and-replace job or just wants to make minor updates, the cost can be dramatically different.

 Minor Remodel: $5,000 to $15,000